 - Pre-planed, accurately machined to tongue and groove profile, then multi macro sanded.

 - Continually available stock from European Forests.

 - Specifically requested grade from specific mountain oak forests, to give maximum character and maximum strengths.
 Because of the rich earth and ideal sunlight conditions and minimal water reserves, these specific trees grow steadily and produce a steady growth of branches.
-The result being a board with a steady supply of characterful knots and growth rings unlike cheaply produced more erratic grow patterns.
+The result is a board with a steady supply of characterful knots and growth rings unlike cheaply produced more erratic growth patterns.

 - After machining, character oak boards will be accurate to a potential .5% of the width due to possible minute expansion and contraction in transit or within our warehouse.
 This is to be considered normal with character oak, similar to knots and shakes.